mattbrictson/tomo/docs/tutorials/publishing-a-plugin.md

 ## Define the plugin

 The entry point for a tomo plugin gem is the `lib/tomo/plugin/<name>.rb` file.
-This file defines the plugin by providing the following three pieces of information:
+This file defines the plugin by extending [Tomo::PluginDSL](../api/PluginDSL.md) to provide the following three pieces of information:

 1. Default settings
 2. Tasks